mschoeffel/Spring-Hibernate/src/spring/FinalCRUD/README.md

 REST | As communication layer between client and server.
 Spring Security | As authorisation and role framework.

-You can simply download teh `FinalCRUD` directory and import as Maven Project to run it by your own.\
+You can simply download the `FinalCRUD` directory and import as Maven Project to run it by your own as SpringBoot Application.\
 **Care:** Modify the `application.properties`.
 So that the database connection fits to your database.